Skip to main content

 • corpus loads and validates documents, then builds pooled values grouped by section and field.

-• engine executes a pipeline of rules and stores prior outputs in a GenerationContext.
+• engine validates and executes rule-based generation plans and stores prior outputs in a GenerationContext.

 • prelude re-exports the most commonly used types for quick onboarding.